billylkc/todo/README.md

 Commands:
-h, help                 Show this help l, list [-a]            List undone todos.
-If -a given, list all todos a, add <todo>           Add a todo e, edit <id> <todo>     Edit a todo d, done <id>            Done a todo u, undone <id>          Undone a todo r, remove <id>          Remove a todo wipe                    Wipe all todos
+h, help                 Show this help l, list [-s]            List undone todos.
+If -s given, list only the undone (simplified) tasks a, add <todo>           Add a todo bk, backup              Archive the tasks to other file.
+Usually ~/todo.txt.bk e, edit <id> <todo>     Edit a todo d, done <id>            Done a todo u, undone <id>          Undone a todo s, summarize <id>       Summarize the man-day of todo tasks using simple weightings. r, remove <id>          Remove a todo wipe                    Wipe all todos
 ```

 ## Examples

+#### Add
 ```
 $ todo a "Buy milk"